coeurnix/attoboy/docs/en/api/webrequest/README.md

   Path (as a `String`) to the file on disk where the downloaded data should be written.
 The path should be valid for the current user and system.

 * `params` *(optional)*
-  Pointer to a `Map` of query parameters to append to the URL.
-If `nullptr`, no extra parameters are added.
+  `Map` of query parameters to append to the URL.
+If empty, no extra parameters are added.

 * `headers` *(optional)*
-  Pointer to a `Map` of headers to send with the request.
-If `nullptr`, no custom headers are added.
+  `Map` of headers to send with the request.
+If empty, no custom headers are added.

 * `overwrite` *(optional)*
   If `true` (default), an existing file at `savePath` may be overwritten.
 If `false`, existing files should cause the function to fail (implementation dependent).